Updated: Oct 11, 2022

 One of the most common things I hear from people before a family photo session is that they feel awkward in front of a camera.
-Sometimes it seems almost like a disclosure people offer right away as though they need to make sure to clear that up, and I completely get it!
-If this is you, guess what!
+Sometimes it seems almost like a disclosure people offer right away as though they need to make sure to clear that up.
+I completely get it!
+If this is you, guess what?
 You are not alone!
-Many people put off family photos for various reasons, they may not like their hair, they want to wait until they lose a few pounds, health issues, etc. While these may feel like valid and understandable reasons, the unfortunate reality is, life keeps moving forward and sometimes these factors may never change.
-As a result, some people end up never have family photos taken and miss out on capturing their family growth.
-Before you know it, the kids are adults, off to college or have moved out.
+Many people put off family photos for various reasons, they may not like their hair, they want to wait until they lose a few pounds, health issues, schedules, etc. While these may feel like valid and understandable reasons, the unfortunate reality is, life keeps moving forward and sometimes these factors may never change and they miss out on capturing their family growth.

 HOW TO FEEL CONFIDENT ABOUT YOUR SESSION